Gu-Miao/react-template-antd-craco/README.md

 ### Why not use a status management library?

-You could do want ever you want, so, we'd like to give it to you.
+You could do what ever you want, so, we'd like to give it to you.

 ## License